Birth of The New Yorker, W. 47th St.

 When Ross moved into the house with his new wife, Parker and her boyfriend, Charlie MacArthur (who would go on to write The Front Page) and Harpo Marx hired a street carousel for neighborhood kids.
 Charlie handed out handbills inviting passerby inside for a party.

 The house on West 47th Street (close to Ninth Ave.) is just a short walk from the Theater District.
-The first New Yorker office space was not far away, on West 46th.
-Then it moved to West 44th.
-(Today, Conde Nast owns the magazine and has moved into a much-cursed glass office tower in Times Square).
+The first New Yorker office space was not far away, on West 45th.
+Then it moved here.

-The Ross house was the scene of many parties and gatherings after theater evenings.
+The Ross-Grant house was the scene of many parties and gatherings after theater evenings.
 Parker was a frequent visitor, and the magazine helped cement her place as a writer and poet.

 Today, the Hell's Kitchen neighborhood likes to go by the name Clinton, although it hasn't really stuck.
 It is not a long walk from the theaters and Restaurant Row.
 The City of New York affixed a small red plaque on the wall as a historical spot, and it mentions Parker.
 The house is now an apartment building, and as one tenant walked out of the red door, one wonders if he is aware of the ghosts around him.

 Blue Ruin, 538 Ninth Avenue, between 39th and 40th